Peter Fonagy: Mentalization-based treatment

 Fonagy is particularly interested in borderline personality disorder (BPD), which was for a long time assumed to be treatment-resistant.
 He and Anthony Bateman proposed a new way to treat BPD in their book Psychotherapy for borderline personality disorder: mentalization-based treatment.
 Mentalization-based treatment (MBT), rooted in attachment theory, is based on the idea that people with borderline personality disorder mainly lack a reliable capacity to mentalize, which is caused by an absence of contingent and marked mirroring during development.

 The primary goals of treatment are to improve mentalization skills, make connections between the inner experience of relationships and the actual representation, learn how to work with current emotions and how to establish real relationships.
 In this way, they could form a more coherent sense of self and develop new (secure) attachment styles.

+Awards and honours

+In the 2024 Birthday Honours, Peter Fonagy was appointed a Commander of the Order of the British Empire (CBE) for services to mental health care for children and young people.